cyschneck/cyschneck/README.md

 [![ReadMe Card](https://github-readme-stats.vercel.app/api/pin/?username=cyschneck&repo=History-Survival-Guide)](https://github.com/cyschneck/History-Survival-Guide)

-This is an exploration into science history–sometimes more science, sometimes more history.
-A science and history blog that explores scientific concepts with practical information about how to recreate and use the techniques described in any time period.
-Each page is the accumulation of research for a particular topic, synthesized and summarized in a useful ‘survival guide’ format.
-So far, topics covered included using the proper motion of stars to determine what time period a time traveler could have found themselves in, deciphering the Pioneer Plaque, and how to construct an astrolabe by hand.
+A science and history blog to explore science with practical information about how to recreate and use the techniques described.
+Each topic is the accumulation of research, synthesized and summarized in a useful ‘survival guide’ format.

+So far, topics include using the proper motion of stars to determine what time period a time traveler could have found themselves in, deciphering the Pioneer Plaque, and how to construct an astrolabe by hand.
 All pages are done in a pulp science fiction aesthetic.

 - [History Survival Guide - Website with full Guides](https://historysurvivalguide.com/)
 - [Tumblr - For Behind-the-Scenes and Research Highlights](https://historysurvivalguide.tumblr.com)